ayatmustafa/categoriz-phone-number/README.md

 - PhoneNumberService this service used when we need to make process on single phone number
 - request validation for filter data
 - mapping data in response also added
+- functional test for country and phone filter
+- add enum in common